An introduction to customer journey mapping

-5. Refine your customer journey map
+5. Refine your journey maps

 Use qualitative and quantitative data to identify roadblocks and pain points in your customer journey.
 Also mark areas where you’re excelling so you can build on them.
 Where there are roadblocks in your customer journey, drill further into the data and try to figure out where adjustments might have the biggest impact.